 File in text format containing the list of additional elements supplied with the component (data files, .INI files, ...).
 See The WDO file.

 - the different elements to distribute (windows, reports, ...).
 These elements can be accessible (or not) when importing the component into a WINDEV project.

 - a short component description.

-: By default, if a component is using an analysis, data files, ... the HFSQL functions will handle these elements in an independent context.
+: By default, if a component uses an analysis, data files, ... the WLanguage functions for HFSQL management will handle these elements in an independent context.
 These parameters can be modified in the advanced component options.
 See the online help for more details.

 Creating and generating an external component

 A component must be created from a project containing all elements required for the component to operate.
 Therefore, we recommend that you use a specific project to create each component

 The component creation is performed in several steps:

 - Defining the advanced component options.